Resources

 Struggling to set your contractor hourly rate?
 Use a contractor pay calculator to estimate your hourly rate and take-home pay easily.

 Are you working as a contractor, freelancer, or running your own business?
 Do you ever find it hard to figure out your hourly rates?
 This is where a contractor pay calculator comes in handy.
-It helps you set a contract rate that covers your costs and brings in the profit you want.
+It helps you set a contract rate that covers your total costs and brings in the net income you want.

 How much should you charge as a contractor